godatadriven/azureml_experiment_tracking_tutorial/README.md

 Secondly, we want to track our experiments in a single place such that we can track experiments over time and can compare different runs.

 When we are done we should have the following results:
-- All the metadata, hyperparameters and metrics of our experiments in a single place.
+- All the metadata, hyperparameters and metrics of our experiments are stored a single place.
    ![experiment_overview](images/experiment_overview.jpg)
 - We can log and store images, files and models related to our experiments in a single place.
    ![experiment_overview](images/logged_decison_boundary.jpg)